jtubb/FaceShield/README.md

 # Tools

-80W+ Laser Cutter with 20x20 bed, or printer+jigsaw.
+80W+ Laser Cutter with minimum 20"x20" bed, or printer+jigsaw.

 Table saw, or circular saw, or jigsaw, or handsaw.